 Where do you go from here?

-Although this post concludes my Data Prep blog series, it is only a sample of the data science functionality that RapidMiner provides.
-Be sure to look for more blog post series in the New Year!
+Although this post concludes my data prep blog series, it is only a sample of the data science functionality that RapidMiner provides.

-You should also, take a moment to visit our Community, it’s a great place to ask questions and find solutions to your problems.
-Whether they’re related to RapidMiner Studio, RapidMiner Server, or RapidMiner Radoop, my first stop is always there.
+Take a moment to visit our Community, it’s a great place to ask questions and find solutions to your problems.
+Whether they’re related to RapidMiner Studio or RapidMiner AI Hub, my first stop is always there.